juha-toiv/juha-toiv.github.io/projects.markdown

 <a href="https://github.com/juha-toiv/send-location-to-whatsapp"><img src="https://gh-card.dev/repos/juha-toiv/send-location-to-whatsapp.svg"></a>
 <br>
 * Script allows sending location coordinates of a point feature layer from ArcGIS Pro to WhatsApp via Facebook API.
-The receipient receives a location pin that can be viewed with google maps.
+The recipient receives a location pin that can be viewed with Google Maps
 <br>
 <br>